mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 - Python Version: `requests`, `logging`, `subprocess`, `concurrent.futures`
 - Go Version: Go programming language
+- Web Version: Web browser with internet access

 ## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve either the Python or Go version of the tool.
+Feel free to open issues or submit pull requests to improve either the Python, Go, or web version of the tool.

 ## License